 I rolled around the course, scoping out cracks, potholes, and bumps than could potentially cause problems.
 Coming around to the start line, I selected a position towards the center of the pack rather than the outside like yesterday.
-Racers around me chatted casually, but yesterday’s potential catastrophic scenarios -- adding the possibility of passing out in the head -- spun around my ahead.
+Racers around me chatted casually, but yesterday’s potential catastrophic scenarios -- adding the possibility of passing out in the heat -- spun around my head.

 Three, two, one, go.
 We took off and clipped in and while my first instinct was to settle further back, where I thought I “belonged” as a second-time crit racer, I settled into sixth.
 As the back of the pack started to drop back, I surged ahead.
 Once we lost the leaders, it would all be over.
 I’d overheard the lead pack from yesterday discuss their strategy to rotate positions in 30-second pulls and settled into a relatively comfortable fifth.

 We whipped around the course, and I experimented with taking bolder lines, following the leaders around.
 A few other riders jumped ahead but I fought for my position just behind the lead pack.
 I could feel how hard I was working but was surprised to be keeping with their pace - these were yesterday’s podium champions and Red Hook racers.
 How was I keeping up with them?